 A Las Vegas businessman/mob boss, Linderman is in fact a ruthless puppetmaster and the leader of the Company

-- Anti-Villain: Given what he was like in the War Buddies chapter, as well as his implied guilt about causing the Petrelli's accident and attempting to make amends by healing Heidi, its hinted by Volume 3 that he was this.
+- Anti-Villain: It's hinted by Volume 3 that he was this, given what he was like in the War Buddies chapter, as well as his implied guilt about causing the Petrelli's accident and attempting to make amends by healing Heidi.

-- Affably Evil: He is played by Malcolm McDowell after-all.
-Linderman acts more then a kindly grandfather then a mob boss.
-Hell, the first he does when he is confronted in Vegas was offer the person accosting him a pot pie.
+- Affably Evil: He is played by Malcolm McDowell, after all.
+Linderman acts more like a kindly grandfather then a mob boss.
+Hell, the first thing he does when he is confronted in Vegas was offer the person accosting him a pot pie.

 - Beard of Evil